viraidip/DIP-DSA/README.md

 bash run_DIP-DSA_local.sh
 ```

-It will automatically open the application on http://localhost:1234
+It will automatically open the application on http://localhost:3838

-### Building a docker container
+#### Building a docker container

 Alternatively a docker container can be built to deploy the application.
 The commands for this are given in docker_commands.sh.
 It builds the container
 and runs it locally.

 ```
-bash run_DIP-DSA_local.sh
+bash docker_commands.sh
 ```

-It will automatically open the application on http://localhost:1234
+It will automatically open the application on http://localhost:3838

 ### Example dataset